dstrueber/multicda/README.md

 ## Current limitations/scope

 * We only identify **delete-use-conflicts** and **create-use-dependencies** for rules based on typed graphs with node inheritance.
 Attributes are currently outside our scope.
 * Our technique relies on an overapproximation.
-In our experimentes, the number of false positives  (rule pairs for which a conflict was incorrently detected) was between 0% and 12% per rule set.
+In our experiments, the number of false positives  (rule pairs for which a conflict was incorrently detected) was between 0% and 12% per rule set.
 False negatives (rule pairs for which incorrectly no conflict is  detected) should not occur.